What To Do When Divorce Decrees Require Enforcement Or Modification

 Here is a frustrating fact about divorce: The court’s decision in a divorce often is just the first step in the process.
 When the opposing side violates terms of the order, diligent representation is needed to enforce the court’s orders.

-The good news is court orders cannot be ignored.
+The good news is that court orders cannot be ignored.
 A court order is “the law,” for all practical purposes.
 If an order is broken, it must be enforced through court action.
-The violating party can face fines, incarceration, and even a modification and restriction of their rights.
+The violating party can face fines, incarceration and even a modification and restriction of their rights.

-My practice focuses exclusively on family law, and I have vast experience with the enforcement of orders.
-If I am your attorney in a divorce, I will strive to get the other side into compliance as quickly as possible.
+At Kell & Fiegel, PLLC, our practice focuses exclusively on family law, and we have vast experience with the enforcement of orders.
+If you choose to work with us during your divorce, we will strive to get the other side into compliance as quickly as possible.

 Which Provisions Are Commonly Broken?